IS IT TOO HOT TO PLAY?

 WARNING SIGNS TO LOOK FOR

-, or being more cranky and tired than normal.
+It’s also important as parents and caregivers to recognize warning signs of overheating.
+In babies you might see fever, decreased wet diapers, or being more cranky and tired than normal.
 For older kids you should also look for nausea, light headedness, muscle spasms or extreme thirst.
 If you notice any of these signs, give your child plenty of fluids and reach out to your pediatrician.
 If this happens in the evening or on the weekend when your doctor’s office is closed, the pediatric trained team at Urgent Care for Children has you covered!

 Enjoy your summer and added time with your family—but be smart and keep everyone safe, healthy, and happy!